Complete Guide to Purple Shamrock Care and Growth

 Can I keep Purple Shamrock outdoors?

-Yes, in zones 8-11 it can be grown outside in a partially shaded spot.
-In colder zones, you can summer it on a shaded patio and bring it inside before the first frost.
-The bulbs are sensitive to freezing temperatures.
+Yes, in zones 8-11 in a partially shaded spot.
+In colder zones, summer it on a shaded patio and bring it in before frost.
+The bulbs are sensitive to freezing.

 Is Purple Shamrock toxic to cats and dogs?